pedromoritz/probability-distributions-k6/README.md

 # Probability Distributions Library for JavaScript
 Functions for sampling random variables from probability distributions.
 Uses the same function names as R.

-Adapted from https://github.com/Mattasher/probability-distributions in order to use its functions in https://k6.io/ scripts.
+Adapted from https://github.com/Mattasher/probability-distributions in order to use its functions in https://k6.io/ scripts without any external dependencies.

 ## Installation